Education Legacy Fund

 Expanding Horizons

-The Education Legacy Fund supports out-of-the-ordinary educational journeys for students to expand their horizon, curiosity, and interaction with fresh ideas and experiences.
+The Education Legacy Fund supports out-of-the-ordinary educational journeys for students to expand their horizons, curiosity, and interaction with fresh ideas and experiences.

 Professional Development